mrbusche/backseatfan.com/_posts/2009-10-17-sam-bradford-re-injures-shoulder.md

     </p>

     <p>
-      Lou Holtz - &#8220;Sam Bradford needs to learn how to fall, he needs to twist and land on his back&#8221;
+      Lou Holtz - "Sam Bradford needs to learn how to fall, he needs to twist and land on his back"
     </p>

     <p>